devgeniem/flynn-s3-backup/README.md

 $ flynn -a s3-backup scale app=1
 ```

-## How to retrieve old files from versioned bucket
+## How to retrieve old backups from versioned bucket
 **Note:** Check that [aws commandline tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) has been installed before this.

 ```bash